HYLES ZYGOPHYLLI (Ochsenheimer, 1808)

 EARLY STAGES

-OVUM: Size unrecorded but larger than most Hyles spp., spherical, bright green; very similar to that of L. populi.
+OVUM: Larger than most species of Hyles, spherical (about 1.1 mm in diameter), milky blue-green.
 Laid on the underside of a leaf, hatching from two to five days later.

 On hatching, the larva takes up a position along the midrib on the lower surface of the leaf.
 During later stages, most feed fully exposed, clinging to a stem while avidly consuming leaves and flowers.
 From egg to pupa takes approximately 30 days.